Keeping Your Child Safe

 The policy describes the ethos that New Moston Primary School aims to create and how we work with pupils, parents and other agencies in order to safeguard our pupils.

-If you are concerned about any child's safety and well being or have any questions regarding the school's safeguarding approach please contact Miss J Maynard, who is our Designated Safeguarding Lead, or in her absence ask to speak to a member of the safeguarding and pastoral team:-
+If you are concerned about any child's safety and well being or have any questions regarding the school's safeguarding approach please contact Mr R Kinch, who is our Designated Safeguarding Lead, or in his absence ask to speak to a member of the safeguarding and pastoral team:-

 - Miss J Maynard - Head Teacher